araer102/assignment/README.md

 - [x] each spin costs 1 coin
 - [x] spin "locks" other activities
 - [x] debug area created
-- [x] each reel can be controlled individually
+- [x] each reel can be controlled individually with debug controls
-- [x] in order to debug to take effect boh position and symbol must be picked

 ## Additional notes
-Although there is responsiveness it is not optimized for small screens.
+1. Responsiveness it is not optimized for small screens.
+2. Package lock is not included as target uri -s are not public repos.

 ## Project setup
 ```